acbsp/bonafide.guru/en/contents.rst

 succession can be such a *diksha-guru*.
 This "Diksha" diagram is very clear even without our commentary.
-But presently there appear so many of false gurus that we had to make this explanation for sincere and honest souls attracted by this Movement of Krishna Consciousness and also for neophytes wishing to accept a spiritual master.
+But presently there appear so many of false gurus that we had to make this explanation for sincere and honest souls attracted by this Movement for Krishna Consciousness and also for neophytes wishing to accept a spiritual master.

-**Conclusion**: Only such a person like Srila Prabhupada is worth of being a *DIKSA-GURU*.
+**Conclusion**: Only such a person like |SP| is worth of being a *DIKSA-GURU*.

 .. raw:: latex